mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel-session.md

   : This document

 ## QUIC tunnel control TLVs

-IANA is requested to create a new "QUIC tunnel control Parameters" registry.

 The following subsections detail new registries within "QUIC tunnel control Parameters" registry.